Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Last words

 If your most recent previous search for a position preceded the pandemic, keep in mind that things have changed since then.
 Because many organizations are now more comfortable with virtual operations than they were before the pandemic, you might consider broadening your search to include virtual positions.
 Relocation might not be as necessary as it once was.
 And that means that you can choose from a wider array of possibilities.
 Since searching for positions is essentially a numbers game, more possibilities means a shorter, easier, more fruitful search.
 Happy hunting!
-First in this series Go to top Top Next issue: Do My Job Next Issue
+Surviving Incompetence: I First issue in this series Go to top Top Next issue: Do My Job Next Issue

 303 Secrets of Workplace PoliticsIs every other day a tense, anxious, angry misery as you watch people around you, who couldn't even think their way through a game of Jacks, win at workplace politics and steal the credit and glory for just about everyone's best work including yours?
 Read 303 Secrets of Workplace Politics, filled with tips and techniques for succeeding in workplace politics.
 More info